 Vail Daily health feature: Sleep better this year

-In most people’s daily schedule, sleep seems to get the short shrift.
+In most people’s daily schedule, sleep seems to get the shortest shrift.
 When work, a social life or other commitments assume priority, most people cut back on sleep in order to meet the demand.
 However, sleep is a crucial ingredient for a productive, creative and fulfilling life.

-The first element to address is the amount of sleep.
-Approximately eight hours a night, depending on the individual, is the recommended amount for most adults.
+The first element to address is the amount of sleep: Approximately eight hours a night, depending on the individual, is the recommended amount for most adults.
 But many people find it difficult to accrue eight hours a night, due to a number of reasons.